keyquesttech/Thermexp/README.md

 ## Project Background

-I created this project because the current commercial options didn't meet my standards.
+I created this project because the current commercial options didn't meet my needs.
 This PCB allows for greater flexibility and customization in managing multiple thermistors for your printer.

-For those interested, I’m planning a small production run of just 5 units.
-Due to the limited quantity, the price will be around $60 each plus shipping.
-If there’s enough interest, I’d love to create an improved version with a better MCU, more flash memory, and support for NTC100k, PT1000, and PT100 thermistors with a MAX amplifier, as well as automatic flashing with Ratos.

 ![In Use](Pics/In_use.png)